molgenis/gdi-localportal/README.md

-# Local portal: a Proof of Concept implementation
+# Local portal: a proof of concept implementation

-Repository is holding the `docker compose` environment that configures from scratch the
+This is the `docker compose` environment that configures
- - `Localportal` (Molgenis) - to hold the GDI metadata, exposed via various interfaces: web page, FDP, Beacon
+ - [Molgenis](https://github.com/molgenis/molgenis-emx2) platform as a `Localportal` - a service to locally store and serve the GDI metadata, discoverable through various interfaces (FDP, Beacon, browsing, API calls ...)
- - `REMS` from vanilla environment - for Data access requests, automatically from Localportal > Dataset
+ - `REMS` from scratch - providing the Data access requests, it is automatically synchronized from `Molgenis` > `Dataset` table
- - `Keycloak` - for a central AAI
+ - `Keycloak` - as a central AAI mockup service (holding the test realm and test users)
- - and a `Postgres` instance holding all three databases
+ - and a `Postgres` - holding three separate databases for the first three services

+This few services should provide complete environment to showcase the Localportal usage.

-System requirements depends on OS, but usually docker host needs at least
+System requirements depends on OS, but normaly docker host needs for compose at least
- - 2 core and 3 gb or free memory (after OS) during build and spinup of instance
+ - 2 core and 3 gb or free memory (on top of running OS) for build and spinup of instance
  - and approx. 2 GB of empty disk space for all the images with pre-populated data

 Total image build time, spinup time, and the installation of services inside running instances is approx 5 minutes (depends on the system)